BBrandford11/scheduler/README.md

 # Interview Scheduler

 ## Description

-This is our second large scale projects form my schooling at Lighthouse Labs.
-This is a recreation of a popular website Twitter, and helped teach us about front end development and front end requests such as Ajax.
-I learned alot about new languages like jquery and Sass.
+This is our third large scale projects form my schooling at Lighthouse Labs.
+This is a usefull scheduler application designed to help organize the day by allowing a student to book a one hour time slot with there favorite mentor.
+This project helped teach us about front end development using React and quering our built database using ajax and webpack.

 ## Setup
-1. Clone this repository onto your local device
+1. Clone this repository onto your local device.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm start` command.
+3. Start the webpack server using the `npm start` command.
+4. Start the webpack client server using the `npm start` command.
 The app will be served at <http://localhost:8000/>.
+5. Visit <http://localhost:8000/> to view the app.

 ## Running Webpack Development Server